 Our tale begins in late 1992, a time in WWF that was a touch void of main-event talent.
 Gone, at this point at least, were Hulk Hogan and Ultimate Warrior.
 In their place was reigning champion, long-time mid-carder Bret Hart, enjoying his first title run.
-Hart had won the championship from Ric Flair, who was soon to be heading back south and departing the WWF.
+Hart had won the championship from Ric Flair, who was soon heading back south and departing the WWF.
 Shawn Michaels was still finding his footing as a singles competitor, while more long term stars like Randy Savage and Ted DiBiase were seen as a little over the hill by higher-ups.
 Vince McMahon and the WWF desperately needed an injection of new talent into their main event picture and found it with a man named Rodney Anoa’i.

 The Debut of Rodney Anoa’i in the WWF

-Born into the famous Anoa’i Samoan wrestling family October 2nd, 1966, young Rodney Anoa’i was trained by his uncles The Wild Samoans, Afa, and Sika.
+Born into the famous Anoa’i Samoan wrestling family on October 2nd, 1966, young Rodney Anoa’i was trained by his uncles, The Wild Samoans, Afa, and Sika.
 After learning his trade in Japan and Mexico, Anoa’i worked for the failing AWA for a short time before signing with the WWF.
-Making his debut as “Yokozuna” in October 1992, Anoa’i portrayed a grand sumo champion, despite not being of Japanese descent.
+Making his debut as "Yokozuna" in October 1992, Anoa’i portrayed a grand sumo champion, despite not being of Japanese descent.
 He was accompanied to the ring by Mr. Fuji, complete with the Japanese flag, Geisha girls, and a salt bucket.
 According to Bruce Prichard on his podcast Something to Wrestle, the large Anoa’i was not comfortable wearing just the sumo gear and had longer tights underneath added to his look.

 Watch: The WWF Debut of Yokozuna on October 31, 1992